Data Types and Access Specifiers in VB .Net

 • We can control the scope of the data members & methods object of a class using proper access specifiers as per need of the program requirements.

-• Access specifiers provides security of our application’s/class data as well.
+• Access specifiers provide security for our application’s/class data as well.

 Types